 Edward: Yes, and that’s where the conflict was.
 The conflict was in the languages or things being misunderstood or misrepresented, it was always in the cultural nuisances, if you will, that would start things off on the wrong foot.
 They played, her name was Diane, that short girl on Picard’s ship.

 Ken: Deanna Troi, yeah.

 Edward: Yeah, and she was their cultural whatever, and she played an important role in any negotiations or arbitrations, whatever.
 She was almost part of every single party that went off board to some other area.

-Ken: But even when intention was being understood the future Roddenberry envision had no conflict among humans but sometimes, there was interracial conflict where the humans and the Romulans might have different desires and it’s not a miscommunication, they actually would go to war.
+Ken: But even when intention was being understood, the future Roddenberry that envisioned had no conflict among humans but sometimes, there was interracial conflict where the humans and the Romulans might have different desires and it’s not a miscommunication, they actually would go to war.

 Edward: Absolutely, yeah.
 If you couldn’t fight over skin, because here on Earth, you have two main reasons to go to war, or three, religion, land, very important, or skin color.
 If you overcame those three issues here, and now you’re going to outer space, now you had all of these god ugly other species and that was good enough reason to fight, they have to go to war.
 That’s what you had out in outer space.